 Versioning on delete operations

-When you delete a blob, the current version of the blob becomes a previous version, and the base blob is deleted.
-All existing previous versions of the blob are preserved when the blob is deleted.
+When you call the Delete Blob operation without specifying a version ID, the current version becomes a previous version, and there is no longer a current version.
+All existing previous versions of the blob are preserved.

 The following diagram shows the effect of a delete operation on a versioned blob:

 You can move any version of a block blob, including the current version, to a different blob access tier by calling the Set Blob Tier operation.
 You can take advantage of lower capacity pricing by moving older versions of a blob to the cool or archive tier.
-For more information, see Azure Blob storage: hot, cool, and archive access tiers.
+For more information, see Hot, Cool, and Archive access tiers for blob data.